Social Enterprise and Social Procurement Task Force

 Good Jobs + Good Business

-= Better Community, Draft Action Plan
+= Better Community, Action Plan

-The actions in the plan are meant to help people who are out of the workforce get to work, and to grow a strong, inclusive economy at the same time.
+The actions in the five-year plan are meant to help people who are out of the workforce get to work, and to grow a strong, inclusive economy at the same time.
 The plan identifies three sets of recommendations that will strengthen the City’s procurement practices to maximize community benefit as well as support small business and social enterprise sectors.

-Using an ecosystem-based approach to community economic development, the draft action plan focuses to a large degree on efforts to get the unemployed, underemployed and marginalized into employment.
+Using an ecosystem-based approach to community economic development, the action plan focuses to a large degree on efforts to get the unemployed, underemployed and marginalized into employment.

-The revised draft recommendations include:
+The three recommendations include:

 Social Procurement – purchases should be leveraged to improve the economic, social and environmental well-being of the community